 The Oldest Sports and Games Manufacturer in the WorldJaques is the oldest games company and sports manufacturer in the world.
-Passed down from father to son for six generations, Jaques have been responsible for inventing many well known games, such as Croquet, Ping Pong, Snakes and Ladders, Ludo, Tiddledy Winks, The Staunton Chess Set, Happy Families, Snap and many more.
+Passed down from father to son for eight generations, Jaques have been responsible for inventing many well known games, such as Croquet, Ping Pong, Snakes and Ladders, Ludo, Tiddledy Winks, The Staunton Chess Set, Happy Families, Snap and many more.

 Jaques Family History

 Thomas Jaques was a farmer’s son of French Huguenot descent.
 His recent forebears must have found refuge in England sometime after 1685 when the Edict of Nantes forbade Protestantism in France.
 Thomas was born in 1765 by which time George III had been on the throne for five years and was already fighting a losing battle to retain the American colonies.
 At home, the Georgian Period was in full flower.

 Thomas’s instinct and good sense obviously extended into his private life: at twenty-one, Thomas married Mr Ivy’s niece!
 Thomas continued to work for Mr Ivy.
 Nine years later, his employer, mentor (and uncle by marriage), died.
 Thomas, now thirty, was so well-versed in his craft that he could take on the business and establish himself as “Thomas Jaques, (Manufacturer of Ivory, Hardwoods, Bone, and Tunbridge Ware)”.
 Thus, it is from this date, 1795, that John Jaques marks its official beginning.